Itheum/itheumcore-elrond-data-nft-minter/README.md

 - lib: This is the main file of the smart contract, where all the logic of the smart contract is implemented.
 This connects all the other files (modules) and uses them to implement what is the contract itself.

 ### How to test

+Prior to running the below, make sure you check section called **Setting up dev environment (project development bootstrap)** above and your dev environment is configured correctly.
+You also need to run `erdpy contract build` prior to running tests.

 The tests are located in the tests folder, in the rust_tests file.
 In order to run the tests one can use the command: